 The temporal considerations pertaining to how to file divorce in India, in the case of contested divorce petitions, are significantly more drawn out.
 Owing to the various complications that usually characterise such cases, the procedure usually takes 3 to 5 years to arrive at a complete resolution.
 It some cases, owing to the possibility that either party can challenge the implementation of a passed decision in the High Court or the Supreme Court, the procedure might be further protracted.

 The monetary considerations pertaining to how to file divorce in India differ distinctly depending on a host of factors.
 Generally, mutual consent divorce petitions are less economically burdening as compared to contested divorce petitions.
 Mutual consent divorce petitions can be handled by a single common lawyer representing both the parties to the petition.
-Contested divorce petitions necessitate individual divorce lawyers for both the concerned parties.
+Contested divorce petitions necessitate individual divorce lawyers for both the concerned parties with divorce law.
 The difference in time required for the resolution of the two types of divorce petitions also add decisively to the incurred expenses.

 At Rs.15 (Fifteen Indian Rupees), the court fee is the minimal expense in any divorce proceeding.
 The payment to be made to the lawyer constitutes the majority of the expense in any divorce petition.
 A private lawyer, based on his work experience and the relevant details pertaining to a specific case, might charge an amount between Rs.10,000 (Ten thousand Indian Rupees) to Rs.1,00,000 ( One lakh Indian Rupees).
 The payments can be calculated on the basis of each hearing, or as a yearly payment.